-SUBSTITUTE BINDERS
+SUBSTITUTE INFORMATION

-Substitute teachers who are not regular school staff should not be given access to the Student Information System ("SIS").
-Rather, teachers must create binders for substitutes containing information such as the following:
+Substitute teachers who are not regular school staff will be given limited access to the Student Information System ("SIS").
+Teachers must provide information for substitutes containing the following:

-- Class lists; - Seating charts; - Emergency lesson plans; - NOTE: Teachers must have emergency lesson plans available in their rooms at all times or be prepared to submit lesson plans to the School before any substitute needs them. - Classroom routines, behavior expectations, and consequences; - Extra work such as worksheets; - Information concerning any special needs students; and/or - Any other necessary information pertinent to the classroom.
+- Class lists - Seating charts - Emergency lesson plans NOTE: Teachers must have emergency lesson plans available in their rooms at all times or be prepared to submit lesson plans to the School before any substitute needs them. - Classroom routines, behavior expectations, and consequences - Extra work such as worksheets - Information concerning any special needs students - Any other necessary information pertinent to the classroom

-Teachers are responsible for keeping the Substitute Binders up to date and for providing emergency lesson plans adequate to cover unforeseen absences lasting at least two days.
+Teachers are responsible for keeping the Substitute information up to date and for providing emergency lesson plans adequate to cover unforeseen absences lasting at least two days.
 For foreseen leaves of absences, the lesson plans should be adequate to cover the anticipated absence.